Explore

 What is mioty?

-These sub-packets are then transmitted over different frequencies and time.
+With mioty, messages get split into sub-packets, which are then transmitted over different frequencies and time.
 An algorithm in the base station permanently scans the spectrum for mioty sub-packets and reassembles them into a complete message.
 Due to sophisticated Forward Error Correction (FEC), the receiver only needs 50% of the radio bursts in order to completely reconstruct the information.
 This reduces the impact of corrupted or lost bursts due to collisions and increases the resistance to interference.

 mioty software

-• The mioty base station software is able to run on many industry-standard IoT gateways (e.g. Intel Core i3) connected with a Software De-fined Radio frontend (e.g. SDRplay RSP2 pro).
+- The mioty base station software is able to run on many industry-standard IoT gateways (e.g. Intel Core i3) connected with a Software De-fined Radio frontend (e.g. SDRplay RSP2 pro).
 It transforms the gateway into a Big Data Aggregator collecting data packets from trans-mitters staying within up to 15 km radius.
 The software also provides seamless integration with third-party cloud platform for data computing and analytics.

 mioty architecture